Chuseok, also known as Korean Thanksgiving, is one of Korea’s most important holidays.

 In business settings, exchanging high-end spirits or department store gift cards with clients and business partners is a customary way to maintain strong relationships and show appreciation.

-In recent years, Chuseok gift sets have become more modern, with options like luxury skincare products, gourmet coffee/tea, and even high-end cooking oil being popular choices for gift-giving.
+In recent years, Chuseok gift sets have become more modern, with options like luxury skincare products, gourmet coffee/tea, and even high-end cooking oil being popular choices for gifts.

 How to Say Happy Chuseok?